 Many online loyalty programs like Sundrop and RewardLoop have done away with the loyalty card altogether.
 Instead, they tie loyalty rewards to the customer’s own smartphone.
-These systems collect loyalty data automatically.
-These new online software applications can also integrate with point-of-sales applications.
+These restaurant management apps collect loyalty data automatically and can also integrate with point-of-sales applications.

 Another function that has moved online is the point of sales (POS).
 Point of sales refers to transactions that occur where the sale occurs.
 Such transactions usually involve receiving payments.

-Coming up with schedule that works for everyone used to be a major effort for restaurants.
-Fortunately, online scheduling software has eliminated many of the challenges associated with staff planning.
+Coming up with employee schedule that works for everyone used to be a major effort for restaurants.
+Fortunately, online restaurant scheduling software has eliminated many of the challenges associated with staff planning.